Shopify VS Woocommerce: Which ecommerce platform is th best?

 Mutli-Channel Selling

 Both platforms allow you to sell and sync with multi-channels such as Facebook, Instagram, Amazon and eBay.
-Shopify do not charge any additional fees for this integration however you will need to pay $79 to achieve this with Woocommerce - except for Facebook which is free.
+Shopify does not charge any additional fees for this integration however you will need to pay $79 to achieve this with Woocommerce - except for Facebook which is free.

 Shipping & Notifications

 Both Woocommerce & Shopify will allow you to manage advanced shipping zones however Shopify really goes the extra mile through integrations with major Shipping providers.
-What this means is, when you fulfill an order you can simply paste a tracking code and immediately send your customer all the details they need with a simple check box.
+What this means is, when you fulfil an order you can simply paste a tracking code and immediately send your customer all the details they need with a simple check box.
 If supported, it will even send out-for-delivery and delivered notifications too - a great way to offer a seamless shipping experience for your customers.

 Woocommerce